jpgmendes/gaspred/README.md

 ### Project motivation

-For this project we're trying to predict the prices of gasoline in Brazil to help people allocate more their money in this pandemic time.
+For this project we're trying to predict the prices of gasoline in Brazil to help people allocate better their money in this time of scarce resources.

 ### Contribution